 9 The Conference has long advised use of notice-and-comment even where it is not a legal requirement.
 See, e.g., Administrative Conference of the United States, Recommendation 2012-2, Midnight Rules, 77 Fed.
 Reg.
-47,801 (August 12, 2012); Recommendation 1992-1, The Procedural and Practice Exemption From the APA Notice-and-Comment Rulemaking Requirements, 57 Fed.
+47,801 (August 12, 2012); Recommendation 1992-1, The Procedural and Practice Exemption from the APA Notice-and-Comment Rulemaking Requirements, 57 Fed.
 Reg.
 30,102 (July 8, 1992); Recommendation 1982-2, Resolving Disputes Under Federal Grant Programs, 47 Fed.
 Reg.
 30,704 (July 15, 1982).

-10 See Interagency Working Group for the Study on Oversight of Carbon Markets, Report on the Oversight of Existing and Prospective Carbon Markets Carbon Study 12 (2011) (describing the primary market as the entry point for permits, whether entry occurs as a result of the government distributing permits directly to market participants, auctioning permits, or some combination of the two).
+10 See INTERAGENCY WORKING GRP.
+FOR THE STUDY ON OVERSIGHT OF CARBON MKTS., REPORT ON THE OVERSIGHT OF EXISTING AND PROSPECTIVE CARBON MARKETS CARBON STUDY 12 (2011) (describing the primary market as the entry point for permits, whether entry occurs as a result of the government distributing permits directly to market participants, auctioning permits, or some combination of the two).